capnproto/capnproto/doc/encoding.md

 ### Default Values

 A default struct is always all-zeros.
 To achieve this, fields in the data section are stored xor'd with their defined default values.
-An all-zero pointer is considered "null" (since otherwise it would point at itself, which makes no sense); accessor methods for pointer fields check for null and return a pointer to their default value in this case.
+An all-zero pointer is considered "null" (such a pointer would otherwise point to a zero-size struct, which might as well be considered null); accessor methods for pointer fields check for null and return a pointer to their default value in this case.

 There are several reasons why this is desirable: